-The author argues that the racialization of the Italians date back to the early Napoleonic age and that naturalistic racialism - or race-thinking based on the taxonomies of the natural history of man - emerged well before the traditionally presumed date of the late 1860s and the advent of positivist anthropology.
+The author argues that the racialization of the Italians dates back to the early Napoleonic age and that naturalistic racialism—or race-thinking based on the taxonomies of the natural history of man—emerged well before the traditionally presumed date of the late 1860s and the advent of positivist anthropology.

-The book draws upon a wide number of sources including the work of Vincenzo Cuoco, Giuseppe Micali, Adriano Balbi, Giandomenico Romagnosi and Carlo Cattaneo.
-Themes explored include links to antiquity on the Italian peninsula, linguistics, archaeology and eugenics.
+The book draws upon a wide number of sources including the work of Vincenzo Cuoco, Giuseppe Micali, Adriano Balbi, Alessanro Manzoni, Giandomenico Romagnosi, Cesare Balbo, Vincenzo Gioberti, and Carlo Cattaneo.
+Themes explored include links to antiquity on the Italian peninsula, archaeology, and race-thinking.